stotko/stdgpu/README.md

 In the following, we show some examples on how the library can be integrated into and used in a project.

-<b>CMake Integration</b>.
+**CMake Integration**.
 To use the library in your project, you can either install it externally first and then include it using `find_package`:

 ```cmake
 find_package(stdgpu 1.0.0 REQUIRED)